 See what else is around the Petit Palais with this guide to the Champs Elysees area

 See the best museums of Paris on free admission days

 I found the museums in Paris to be pretty accessible in terms of admission prices, rarely going above €15 for an adult.
-You also totally get your money’s worth as the Parisian museums are so huge and in fact, there are a few museums that are totally free.
-You can always buy the Paris museum pass if you’re planning to a visit a few of the marquee museums but you can also take advantage of admission-free days – and there are lots of them.
+You also totally get your money’s worth as the Parisian museums are so huge and in fact, there are a few free museums.
+You can always buy the Paris museum pass if you’re planning to visit a few of the marquee museums but you can also take advantage of admission-free days – and there are lots of them.
 The first Sunday of every month is usually an admission-free day in the likes of the Louvre and Musée d’Orsay (check for seasonal changes).
 On May 16, the city’s museums also stay open until the late hours in what is known as the Night of Museums – where admission is free, of course.

 Get a panoramic view of Paris in the terrace of Printemps

 Metro stop: Havre-Caumartin